callyberz/promise-aplus/README.md

 ## Takeaways

 Promise can only have 3 status: `pending`, `fulfilled`, `rejected`.
-When in `pending`, can transit to `fulfilled` or `rejected` When in `fulfilled` or `rejected`, can't transit to other status && must have value When in `rejected`, can't transit to `fulfilled` && must have reason
+When in `pending`, can transit to `fulfilled` or `rejected`.
+When in `fulfilled` or `rejected`, can't transit to other status && must have value.
+When in `rejected`, can't transit to `fulfilled` && must have reason.

 ## `Promise` constructor

 - The executor function in constructor takes two arguments, `resolve` and `reject`, both are functions.
-It is called immediately when PromiseAPlus instance is created.
+- Constructor is called immediately when PromiseAPlus instance is created.

 > Most of the time executor is async, e.g. `setTimeout`, `fetch`, `XMLHttpRequest`, etc.